What Is The 2-Year-Old Sleep Regression and Can I Stop It?

 Limit Screen Time:

-Pediatricians agree that babies should have far less screen time than us adults.
+Healthcare providers agree that babies should have far less screen time than us adults.
 In fact, some research suggests babies should be screen free for their first two years.
+If you do use screens, though, it’s best to stop at last 30 minutes before bed because the light from screens stimulates “wake-up” hormones, making bedtime a bear.

 Take ‘Me Time’: